deurell/blog/content/posts/realitykit-surface-detection.md

 func session(_ session: ARSession, didUpdate anchors: [ARAnchor]) func session(_ session: ARSession, didRemove anchors: [ARAnchor])
 ```
 When the running ARSession finds new horizontal surfaces it'll call the didAdd method with an array of found surfaces/anchors.
 We'll keep track of the anchors and also update them along the way.
 As the ARSession finds out more about the surrounding world it'll modify the anchors/surfaces, merging them, moving, rotating or in other ways adapt them as the session learns more about the surrounding world.
 This is important to remember, they can change any time if we continue to run our ARSession.
-The update method will handle that.
+The update method will handle just that.
 In this method we'll recreate the visulizing surface mesh for the found anchors or in other ways adapt them to the current world understanding.
-Making them better as we move along.
+Making them better align with the real world as we move along.
 The didRemove method handles removed surfaces, this could be a horizontal surface on a chair that has been moved to another location.
 In this case we'll remove the surface from our list and delete it.

 dictionary